IIEWFL/prog6212-part-1-nikkigordhan/README.md

    b.
 The Module Name. eg: Programming </br>
    c.
 The Number of Credits. eg: 15 </br>
    d.
 The Number of Hours spent in Class. eg: 3</p>
 <p> 2.
 Allowers the user to capture a Semester with the following information: </br>
    a.
 The Number of weeks within the semester. eg: 12 </br>
    b.
 The Start Date of the Semester. eg: 19/09/2023</p>
+<p> 3.
+The system should display a list of Modules with the self study hours.</br>
+   self-study hours per week= ((number of credits × 10) / number of weeks) − class hours per week</p>